chipsalliance/caliptra-sw/BRANCHING_STRATEGY.md

 - The **"main-2.x"** branch will adhere to the same rules, policies, and CI pipelines as the main branch.
 - Any fixes made to the main (1.x) branch will be forward-ported to the **"main-2.x"** branch.
 These fixes will be cherry-picked from main to main-2.x to maintain a linear history.
 This will be a weekly exercise.

 As the flow of 1.x fixes slows down or as we approach the point of making a 2.0 release (whichever occurs first), we will switch **"main-2.x"** to become the primary branch.
-This will be targeted for Nov/Dec 2024.
 We have two options to achieve this:

 ### Option X
 Rename **"main-2.x"** to **"main"** and rename the older main branch to **"release-1.x"**.
 The **"release-1.x"** branch will become a long-term servicing branch for 1.x bug fixes, while the **"main"** branch will be the active branch for further 2.0 development.